 How will the District meet the City’s sustainability goals?

 Park City has a goal to be net-zero and run on 100% renewable electricity for all City-owned buildings and operations by 2022 and for the whole community by 2030.
 The Arts and Culture District supports this goal and aspires to be a net-zero carbon district.
-The project team is working with net-zero energy consultants to ensure sustainable design and operation using cost-effective measures to reduce energy usage through energy efficiency and by including renewable energy systems on-site.
+The project team is working with net-zero energy consultants to pursue sustainable design and operation using cost-effective measures to reduce energy usage through energy efficiency.
 Additionally, the project will use materials with a low carbon footprint and will work with the project partners to perform annual energy audits to ensure that the buildings are performing efficiently.